us4useu/arrus/docs/content/examples/bmode_imaging.matlab.rst

 * Plane Wave Imaging (PWI),
 * classical beamforming (LIN).

-To define an operation, user should create an instance of an appropriate class.
+To define an operation, the user should create an instance of an appropriate class.

 For example, to create a TX/RX sequence for Synthetic Transmit Aperture Imaging: